tiddly-gittly/TiddlyWiki-TS-Plugin-Template/README.md

 After `npm i --legacy-peer-deps`:

-- `npm run dev-demo` to setup the demo site locally.
-Re-run this command and refresh browser to see changes to local code and tiddlers.
+- `npm run dev` to pack the plugin in the `dist/` directory, this will setup a site that will auto reload when you have changes.
+But this is development mode, will produce a much larget bundle than the final version, so only for dev.
-- `npm run dev` to pack the plugin in the `dist/` directory.
+- `npm run dev-html` to setup the demo site locally.
+Re-run this command and refresh browser to see changes.
+In this way you can see the real bundle size same as your user will get.

 You will need `--legacy-peer-deps` when `npm i` if you are using latest nodejs.
 This is a bug in npm.